alwell-kevin/simple-smart-ivr-framework/README.md

-# simple-smart-ivr-framework
+# dreamforce-ivr-ai-demo
-Very simple framework for creating a dynamic AI voice IVR
+Very simple framework for creating a dyanmic voice ivr